Note

 Important

-You can use a user-assigned managed identity to access Azure Key Vault to store and manage secrets for use in API Management policies.
+You can use a user-assigned managed identity to access Key Vault to store and manage secrets for use in API Management policies.
 For more information, see Use named values in Azure API Management policies.

 Note

 If Key Vault firewall is enabled on your key vault, you can't use a user-assigned identity for access from API Management.
 You can use the system-assigned identity instead.
-In Key Vault firewall, the Allow Trusted Microsoft Services to bypass this firewall option must also be enabled.
+In Key Vault firewall, the Allow Trusted Microsoft Services to bypass this firewall option must be enabled.

 .